WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 level of detail is not available through the POSIX network socket API!

-A POSIX system can tell a user application when the advertise window size (or a related value, the congestion window) is zero.
-If the socket has been configured in non-blocking I/O mode, then a `write(2)` or `writev(2)` system call to the socket will fail with the `errno` value of `EWOULDBLOCK`.
-The `EWOULDBLOCK` condition tells the application that the kernel was not able to send any data on the socket immediately.
+A POSIX system can tell a user application when the advertise window size is exactly zero.
+If the socket has been configured in non-blocking I/O mode, then a `write(2)` or `writev(2)` system call to the socket will fail with the `errno` value of `EWOULDBLOCK` or `EAGAIN`, depending on the operating system.
+(I will assume the `EWOULDBLOCK` value for this article.)
+The `EWOULDBLOCK` condition
+tells the application that the kernel was not able to send any data on the socket immediately.

-When Wallaroo's `writev(2)` call fails with `EWOULDBLOCK` status when sending to a data sink, then we know that the sink is slow.
+When Wallaroo sends a data to a sink with the `writev(2)` system call, and the call fails with `EWOULDBLOCK` status, then we know that the sink is slow.
 We don't know why the receiving sink is slow, but we definitely know that Wallaroo is sending data faster than the TCP sink can read it.
-Wallaroo needs to spread this information to other parts of itself ... and that dissemination process is "back-pressure".
+Wallaroo needs to spread this information to other parts of itself.
+A side-effect of dissemination process will create back-pressure.

 ### Wallaroo is a distributed system of actors in a single OS process

 Wallaroo is an application written in the Pony language.
-For a more in-depth overview, check out our post:
+For a more in-depth overview, check out our article:
 [“Why We Used Pony to Write Wallaroo.”](https://blog.wallaroolabs.com/2017/10/why-we-used-pony-to-write-wallaroo/)

-Pony implements the "Actor Model" of concurrency, which means that a Pony program is a collection of independent actor objects that perform computations within their own private state.
+Pony implements the Actor Model of concurrency, which means that a Pony program is a collection of independent actor objects that perform computations within their own private state.